 If booking via email or telephone you are committed to paying the deposit or balance (whichever is applicable at the time) and will be advised the amount, acceptance of this is acceptance of our Terms & Conditions which are viewable on our site.
 Please make payment immediately

-We accept various methods of payment, however please note that if you choose to pay by credit or debit card, there will be a charge levied (usually 1.4% for UK customers and 2.9% worldwide customers) as our registered office is Spanish.
+We accept various methods of payment, however please note that if you choose to pay by credit or debit card, there will be a charge levied (usually 1.5% for UK customers and 3% for worldwide customers).
 You can of course opt for an alternative method of payment ie: cash or bank transfer which does not attract a fee for balance payments only and the option for that will be shown in the My Booking section once your booking has been made.

 In some cases we will accept payment in US Dollars or Euros.
 When this is the case you will be advised of the full amount required to be paid in that currency and given our US Dollar or Euro bank account details for you to wire the payment to.
 All charges for wire fees and any intermediate bank fees must be covered by you so that the amount we receive is the amount that we have invoiced.
 Failure to do so will invoke part or full cancellation in line with 2.2 or 3.3 below